dataesr/scanr-ui-local/doc_network/bso.md

 Analysing and mapping scientific communities provides an insight into the structure and evolution of academic disciplines.
 This involves providing an analytical and visual representation of the relationships between entities (e.g. researchers, research laboratories, research themes), with the aim, in particular, of understanding the networks and dynamics of scientific collaboration, and identifying collaborative groups and their influences.
 From the point of view of decision-makers, this type of tool is useful for strategic decision-making with a view to public policy and funding.

 These maps are generally deduced from data in bibliographic databases (open or proprietary), based on co-publication or citation information.
 In the case of co-publications, two entities (authors, for example) will be linked if they have collaborated (co-published) on a piece of research.
-These links are then symmetrical.
+These links are then symmetrical (bi-directional).
 In the case of citation links, two authors will be linked if one cites the research work of another, in the list of references.
 This is a directed link, as one author may cite another without this being reciprocal.
-A lot of recent work uses this second approach, for example by trying to calculate composite indicators of novelty (or innovation) based on citation links.
+Many recent works use this second approach, for example by trying to calculate composite indicators of novelty (or innovation) based on citation links [@DBLP:books/cu/WB2021].

-The quality and completeness of the bibliographic metadata used are, of course, essential if we are to produce a relevant map.
+The quality and completeness of the bibliographic metadata used are essential if we are to produce a relevant map.
 Today, the quality of open citation data still needs to be improved [@alperin2024analysissuitabilityopenalexbibliometric].
 On the other hand, it is possible to obtain quality metadata on publications (and therefore links to co-publications).
-For example, the French Open Science Monitor (BSO) has compiled a corpus of French publications with good coverage cf [@10.1162/qss_a_00179].
+For example, the French Open Science Monitor (BSO) has compiled a corpus of French publications with good coverage [@10.1162/qss_a_00179].
 This corpus is exposed in the French research portal scanR [@jeangirard:hal-04813230].
 This is a corpus containing about 4 millions publications in all disciplines.
-These publications have been enriched with disambiguation persistent identifier (PID) on authors, affiliations and topics.
+These publications have been enriched with disambiguated persistent identifier (PID) on authors, affiliations and topics.

 ## 1.1 Previous limits of the scanR application

 Launched in 2016, the scanR portal used to be a search engine.
 Its scope first focused on research entities (institutions, laboratories and private companies) and was extended in 2020 to cover fundings, publications, patents and authors.
 Two main use cases were covered.
 Firstly, the ability to generate a list of search results corresponding to a user query.
 A list of laboratories, authors, funding or publications could be generated.
-Secondly, for each institution (or laboratory), a unified view of all the data concerning it was grouped together on a dedicated page in scanR (administrative information, list of publications, list of funding, main partners, etc.).
+Secondly, for each institution (or laboratory), a unified view of all is data was grouped together on a dedicated page in scanR (administrative information, list of publications, list of fundings, main partners, etc.).

-However, these functions only gave a flat view of the different dimensions, without providing any insights into the interactions between laboratories or authors.
+However, these functions only gave a flat view of the different dimensions, without providing any insights into the interactions between institutions, laboratories or authors.
 For a user interested in a research theme, for example, the list of the main contributors (those who have co-authored the most publications) does not give a clear idea of which research communities are at work and how they interact with each other.
 A network analysis tool to describe these interactions and attempt to detect research communities could therefore enable us to go further in creating tools to help explore fields of research and innovation.

 ## 1.2 Network analysis limits